Debguin452/StoreGit/README.md

 # StoreGit

-> A serverless file-storage platform built on **Cloudflare Pages Functions** and the **GitHub Contents / Git Data APIs**.
+> A serverless system built on **Cloudflare Pages Functions** and the **GitHub Contents / Git Data APIs**.
 Each user connects their own GitHub repository as storage.
-You deploy one Cloudflare Pages project; users bring their own GitHub repo and personal access token.
+Lets developers see,edit or modify their files on github from any remote device without logging in to their github account.

 [![Live Site](https://img.shields.io/badge/Live%20Site-storegit.pages.dev-F38020?style=flat-square&logo=cloudflare&logoColor=white)](https://storegit.pages.dev/)